 First things first, we need to define two terms: Required monthly payment vs. discretionary prepayments

 - Your total required monthly payment is the payment you have to make each month.
 That required payment is split into two parts: an interest amount and a principal amount.
 The interest amount covers how much you owe in interest each month.
 The principal amount is applied to your loan principal and reduces your overall balance.
-(Click here for a video on How A Loan Works).
+Check out this video on how a loan works.

 You can’t choose how the required payment is allocated across your different loans, i.e. you can’t apply your required monthly payment to your highest-interest loan first.